 I put together this tax guide for self-employed music teachers because as a Chartered Accountant in my previous life, I know how confusing business registration and taxes can be when you work for yourself.
-In this guide, I’ll share some of my knowledge not just about business registration but also VAT, tax deductions and returns, as well as where you can find additional information to read to help build your knowledge and register as a self-employed music teacher.
+In this guide, I’ll share some of my knowledge not just about business registration but also VAT, tax deductions and returns.
+I’ll also include details where you can find additional information to read to help build your knowledge and register as a self-employed music teacher.

 How to Register as a Self-Employed Music Teacher

 The quickest and easiest way to register to work for yourself with HMRC is to apply to be self-employed.
 You’ll need to do this once your income (not profit) goes over £1,000 during a tax year (6th April to 5th April).
 You’ll need to make sure you’ve registered by the 5th October following the end of the tax year you went over the £1,000 threshold.

 Even if you are currently not making much money in profit but have crossed the £1,000 income threshold, you must still register with HMRC and complete a tax return.
 Although this may feel onerous, completing a tax return means you can record all your expenses to create a tax loss.
 You can then use this against any money you make in the future and save you tax at this point.

 There are other business structures out there including:

 These may offer you better tax-savings depending on your earnings and protection from creditors.
 However, they often carry more reporting responsibilities meaning you need to engage an accountant.

 For the rest of this guide I’ll assume that you are registered as self-employed.

 Income tax starts at 20% on all your income (not just from teaching) over £12,500 and 40% over £50,000.
 Class 2 National Insurance is paid as a set weekly amount when your earnings go over £6,475 and Class 4 is worked out as 9% on your earnings over £9,501.

 When you fill in your tax return online, HMRC will automatically calculate how much tax you owe for you based on the information you enter.